skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 ====================

 Hyperparameter tuning, data processing, etc, are common cases where many jobs are run in parallel.
 However, managing all those jobs can be a pain.
-SkyPilot's allows us to run many jobs in parallel and manage them in a single pane of glass.
+SkyPilot's allows us to **run many jobs in parallel** and **manage them in a single pane of glass**.

 We show a typical workflow for running many jobs with SkyPilot.